kangkyu/pragstudio_flix_revisit/do_note.md

-Unable to find link "Add New Movie" undefined local variable or method `new_movie_path' The action 'new' could not be found for MoviesController
+Unable to find link "Add New Movie" undefined local variable or method `new_movie_path' The action 'new' could not be found for MoviesController Missing template movies/new

+undefined local variable or method `movies'
+Unable to find field "Title"
+First argument in form cannot contain nil or be empty Unable to find field "Released On"
+No route matches [POST] "/movies"
+The action 'create' could not be found for MoviesController Missing template movies/create
+Cannot redirect to nil!
+undefined method `create' for nil:NilClass